omry/omegaconf/docs/source/usage.rst

    conf = OmegaConf.merge(server_cfg, plugin1_cfg, site1_cfg, site2_cfg)

 The following example creates two configs from files, and one from the cli.
 It then combines them into a single object.
-Note how the port changes to 82, and how the users lists are combined.
+Note how the port changes to 82.

 **example2.yaml** file: